greatoyster/DailySchedule/README.md

 2. `Rc`

    It means reference counting, mainly to handle issues about shared ownership.
-There exist another similar design `Weak`, which does not have ownership but only borrow.
+There exist another similar design `Weak`(usually to solve recursive reference, which does increase reference counting), which does not have ownership but only borrow.
 Note that in condition of multi thread, you should consider `Arc` to guarantee the atomicity of operation.

-3. `RefCell`
+3. `RefCell<T>`

    For an object instead of simple variable, we can use `Cell<T>` and `RefCell<T>` to realized the mutability of inner member.
 Note that the wrapped type in `Cell` must implement `Copy` trait, it has two method `set()` and `get()`.
 As to `RefCell`, it is more general, which also have two equivalent methods `borrow_mut()` and `borrow()` .

 The rest of today, I planed to learn more about OS and finish part of rCore lab.

+I read the graduation design of Runji Wang and learnt the starting point of `rCore`, it is so excited.

+# Day7

+Today I decided to have a rest and stop here for a while for I have TOFEL courses (they are expensive and meaningless.) .
+And I planed to update a note about RISC-V privileged architecture within coming three days.

+# Day8

+Today I went through the daily schedule of others.
+I found their rate of  process is ahead than mine.
+I have to work harder and harder to catch up with them.

+# Day9

+Today I almost finished lab0, lab1 and lab2.
+In fact, it is not so hard.

+And I also post a GitHub issue, which indicated `asm!` had been deprecated.

+But it does not matter, we can just use `llvm_asm!` instead.